Owner of Pine Trails Ranch

 Colette is passionate about the Pine Trails Ranch mission and loves working with students and horses.
 She enjoys welcoming new people to the world of horses, as well as

 watching her longtime students develop as riders.
-In addition, Colette has been working on developing her own competitive riding and has begun to compete with Amoretta, a young horse bred by Pine Trails Ranch.
+In addition, Colette has been working on developing her own competitive riding and is now competing with Chivetta, a lovely horse bred by Pine Trails Ranch.

 Megan has been riding at Pine Trails for over 15 years.
 Although Megan is a retired nurse, she spends many of her days helping out at the ranch.
 Megan teaches several lessons a week and especially enjoys working with adult students, who appreciate her perspective as a fellow adult rider.
 Megan also enjoys riding her horses, Aurora and Roxie.